tsuda16k/materialmodifier/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-The figure below shows what can be done with this package The user can modify the appearance of objects in photographs.
+The figure below shows what can be done with this package.
+The user can modify the appearance of objects in photographs.
 For example, they can make the skin smoother or, conversely, make blemishes more visible.
 They can also enhance the gloss of fruits or make it look wilted.
 Based on